-(i) Already exist in Table 8 under WAC 173-424-900; or
+(i) Already exists in Table 8 under WAC 173-424-900; or

-(ii) Ecology newly approved and posted on its website under subsection (11) of this section.
+(ii) A fuel producer may also apply to ecology for approval to have a temporary fuel pathway code assigned to its facility.
+Ecology newly approved will review the request and posted on its website the newly approved temporary pathway under subsection (11) of this section.